openshift/rosa/README.md

 I: Admin user 'osdCcsAdmin' created successfuly!
 I: Verifying whether OpenShift command-line tool is available...
 W: OpenShift command-line tool is not installed.
-Run 'moactl download oc' to download the latest version, then add it to your PATH.
+Run 'rosa download oc' to download the latest version, then add it to your PATH.
 ```

 > NOTE